astalker/caledonian-stamps/about.md

 Displays can either be a collection of stamps, postal history, covers or on a theme illustrated and developed using what is printed on the stamps with other associated ephemera.
 Displays may also include other material related to stamps and their uses – such as revenue and tax stamps - or other similar items such as Cinderella stamps – for instance Christmas Tb Seals.
 Postcard collecting is now very popular and there are often displays based on postcards.
 Displays do not need to be of a high standard and displays from members who have not displayed before are encouraged.

 The 2500th meeting of the Caledonian Philatelic Society was held on 13 October 2016.
-The 1500th meeting of the Glasgow Philatelic Society was held on 14th March 1995 and the Centenary on 10h April 2024 (delayed by the COVID19 Pandemic restrictions).
+The 1500th meeting of the Glasgow Philatelic Society was held on 14th March 1995.
+The centenary of Glasgow Philatelic Society was was celebrated with a lunch in the Glasgow Grosvenor in June 2022 - delayed by the restrictions imposed by the COVID19 pandemic.

 Both Societies having had a long and illustrious history.

 There is also an Advisory Committee to give advice to the relatives of deceased members or members in failing health about selling their philatelic properties.